smokers10/infrast/README.md

 # go-infrastructure
-simpler way to setup your infrastructure for golang such as database, encryption, jwt and others
+A simpler way to setup your infrastructure for your golang project!

-## How To Access Every Mini Module?
+## How To Access Every Infrastructure?
-you only need access it using "head" but there some preparation you need to be done, here the step :
+you can access every provided infrastructure by calling its function directly or use head function to access all infrastructure in singe function call, here step-by-step to use head function :

-* Make configuration YAML you can see format below
+* Make configuration YAML (follow the prefered vonfiguration format below).
-* Call head function set parameter with your configuration directory path
+* Call head function on your project it will require configuration YAML file path.
-* You good to go! enjoy the simplecity of go :)

-## Configuration YAML Example
+## Prefered Configuration Format
 ```
 application :
   port : ":8000"